-The coble is a type of open traditional fishing boat which developed on the North East coast of England and Scotland.
-The distinctive shape of the boat — flat-bottomed and high-bowed — arose to cope with the particular conditions prevalent in this area.
-Flat bottoms allowed launching from and landing upon shallow sandy beaches.
+The coble is an traditional fishing boat that was developed on the North East coast of Britain.
+The peculiar shape of the boat with a flat bottom and a high bow did allow launching from and landing upon shallow sandy beaches.
 High bows were needed to launch into the surf.

 A description and plans of the coble are given in the book Eric McKee, Working Boats of Britain, their Shape and Purpose, Conway Maritime Press, London 1983.